 2. Praise Specifically

-Although it’s quick and easy to say, “Good job!” try to praise something specific that your child did.
-Specific praise doesn't mean it has to be long.
+Although it’s quick and easy to say, “Good job!”, try to praise something specific that your child did.
+Specific praise doesn't mean it has to be extensive.
 It can typically be summed up in one word: You can praise your child’s persistence, organization, courage, kindness, etc.

 Specific praise also gives your child more useful information than general praise.
 Unlike specific praise, “Good job,” doesn’t tell your child what was good or how they can continue doing well.